klharp/Leaflet-Visualizing-Data/README.md

 ![Advanced](Images/step2-3.png)

-Pulled in a second data set and visualized it along side  original set of data.
-Data on tectonic plates was found at <https://github.com/fraxen/tectonicplates>.
+Pulled in a second data set and visualized it along with original set of data (Step 1).
+Data on tectonic plates was provided at <https://github.com/fraxen/tectonicplates>.

-* Plotted a second data set the map (<https://github.com/fraxen/tectonicplates>).
+* Plotted a second data set to the map.

-* Configured three base maps to choose from as well as two different data sets into overlays that can be turned on and off independently.
+* Configured three base maps to choose from as well as two different data sets as overlays that can be turned on and off independently.

 * Added layer controls to the map.